aka7/alerta-terraform/README.md

 3. Some basic knowledge of AWS.
   * Creating and download your key pair (.pem file). [link](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
   * Create your Access key and access secret (one time creation). [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)
-  * Check your default default, this example will use your default vpc.
+  * Check your default vpc, this example will use your default vpc.
-  * Familiarity with the AWS console.
+  * Familiarity with the AWS console and [aws clil](https://aws.amazon.com/cli/)
-  * basice knowlege of alerta. [link] (http://alerta.io/)
+  * basic knowlege of alerta. [link] (http://alerta.io/)
   * AWS training - I recommend Ryan Kroonemburg on Udemy. [link](https://www.udemy.com/user/ryankroonenburg/)

 ## Now on your host (where you have installed Terraform)